Colleen Finds Inspiration by the Ocean

 “None of us is guaranteed tomorrow.
 Really live in the present, and live with the people you love—soak it up and cherish even the mundane things.” — Colleen

 Even after retiring from teaching, Colleen has kept writing close to her heart.
-This year, Colleen’s grandson is in his senior year of high school, quickly approaching an exciting and challenging new season of life.
+This year, Colleen’s grandson is in his older adult year of high school, quickly approaching an exciting and challenging new season of life.
 Discussing his future with his grandmother, he confided that he wished his grandfather—who was his best friend— was still here to give him advice.

 She knew just what to do.
 Colleen wrote a letter in her husband’s voice, capturing his personality by using his favorite words and phrases.
 Her grandson told Colleen that he treasures this letter.
 When he feels confused or unsure of what to do, he finds comfort and direction in its words: “It sounds like I’m talking to Grandpa,” he said.